Exciting Community Engagement Strategies for Plan-Making

-I've been involved in several hundred plans for downtowns, neighborhoods, towns, and cities now, and in some public and private regional planning projects also.
-If you're part of the public, unfortunately you often have to work hard to have an open community engagement process that you can influence at several points and in flexible ways.
+If you are part of the public, unfortunately you often have to work hard to push for and participate in an open community engagement process that you can influence at several points and in flexible ways.

-It took a long time for me to want to move from the older term, citizen participation, to citizen or community engagement.
-But I love the notion that people not only have their bodies present to participate, but also that their minds or hearts are engaged with the subject matter.
+But I love the notion that people not only have their bodies present to participate, but also that their minds and hearts are engaged with the subject matter.

 If you're a community person and you've been invited to a sham community engagement process, certainly attend and do what you can.
 But if you have the privilege of being able to participate in an open-ended discussion or design process, consider yourself lucky and make the time.